 View more information on 35S methionine labeling.
 Metabolic labeling of cells with low-energy beta-emitting radioisotopes such as [35S]methionine and [35S] methionine/cysteine is often used to follow the biosynthesis, maturation, and degradation of proteins in vivo.

-32P and 33P orthophosphate labeling
+32P orthophosphate labeling

 View more information on glucose uptake assays.
 Glucose uptake is often used to measure cellular metabolic activity and cell viability.
 Glucose uptake assays are also used to study glucose transport, which is particularly relevant in the study of related metabolic disorders such as diabetes and GTPS.